Time Trialling

 Club events

-Those under age 18 who would like to participate will need to be a member of CCC.
-In addition to the parental consent attached to the membership form, we will need a completed CTT Parental Consent (Club Events Type B) in respect of each event.
+Those under age 18 who would like to participate will need to present a completed CTT Parental Consent (Club Events Type B) in respect of each event.